1int/lintfm/wp-content/plugins/onesignal/readme.txt

 == Description ==

-[OneSignal](https://onesignal.com) is a complete push notification solution for WordPress blogs and websites, trusted by over 301,500 developers and marketers including some of the largest brands and websites in the world.
-We send over a billion notifications a day.
+[OneSignal](https://onesignal.com) is an easy way to increase user engagement.
+Use OneSignal to send visitors targeted push notifications so they keep coming back.
+It takes just a few minutes to install.

-After setup, your visitors can opt-in to receive desktop push notifications when you publish a new post, and visitors receive these notifications even after they’ve left your website.
+After setup, your visitors opt-in to receive push notifications when you publish a new post.
+Visitors receive these notifications even after they’ve left your website, thus driving re-engagement.

-We make it easy to configure delivering notifications at preset intervals, targeting notifications to specific users, and customizing the opt-in process for your visitors.
+You can configure notification delivery at preset intervals, create user segments, and customize the opt-in process for visitors.

-Features:
+OneSignal is free for up to 30,000 subscribers; there are no limits on the number of push notifications you can send.
+Contact [support@onesignal.com](mailto:support@onesignal.com) if you have any questions.
+We’d love to hear from you.

+= Company =
+OneSignal is trusted by over 650,000 developers and marketing strategists.
+We power push notifications for everyone from early stage startups to Fortune 500 Companies, sending 4 billion notifications per day.
+It is the most popular push notification plugin on Wordpress with 90,000+ installations.

+= Features =
-* **Supports Chrome** (Desktop & Android), **Safari** (Mac OS X), and **Firefox** (Desktop) on both HTTP and HTTPS sites.
+* **Supports Chrome** (Desktop & Android), **Safari** (Mac OS X), **Microsoft Edge** (Desktop & Android), **Opera** (Desktop & Android) and **Firefox** (Desktop & Android) on both HTTP and HTTPS sites.

 * **Automatic Notifications** - Send notifications to followers every time you publish a new post.
 Or set up a reminder that gets automatically sent to them if they haven’t visited for a few days.